-The Russian spacesuits in use aboard the International Space Station is the latest variant of the Orlan series, the Orlan-M (and soon its successor, the Orlan-MK).
+The Russian spacesuits in use aboard the International Space Station are the latest variant of the Orlan series.

 Orlan is Russian for “Sea Eagle”.
 All Russian space- and pressure suits are named after birds.
 The suit worn on the Soyuz spaceship is the Sokol or “Falcon”.
 Other previous suits have been:

 - «Стриж», Strizh or “Swift,” intended for the Buran space shuttle.

 - «Ястреб», Yastreb “Hawk” and «Беркут», Berkut “Golden Eagle” suits worn on Voshkod and early Soyuz flights.

 - «Кречет», Krechet or “Gerfalcon” suit intended for the Soviet Moon landing program.